Updated: March 24, 2026

 - AIMA extension fee: €38

-June 2025 update: A new draft law proposed several changes to immigration and citizenship laws in Portugal.
-Amongst them is a push by lawmakers to make the Job Seeker Visa eligible only to highly qualified individuals and a language proficiency test to get residence permits.
+June 2025 update: A new draft law proposed several changes to Portuguese immigration law and citizenship law in Portugal.
+Among them is a push by lawmakers to make the job seeker visa eligible only to highly qualified individuals, and a Portuguese language proficiency test for residence permits.

 D1: Portugal Work Visa

-The D1 Visa usually has a validity of one year and can lead to the individual getting a residence permit, meaning that they can live long-term in Portugal.
-As with other visas, after five years, the holder can apply for permanent residence or Portuguese citizenship.
+The D1 Portugal Work Visa usually has a validity of one year and can lead to the individual getting a residence permit, meaning that they can live long-term in Portugal.
+As with other visas, after five years, the visa holder can apply for permanent residence or Portuguese citizenship.

 You will need to show proof of employment or an invitation from a Portuguese company to qualify for the Portugal work visa, alongside documents that show your qualifications and suitability for the job position.